 Lee DeCarolis: Well, if you look at the A&E special, I guess you’ll see a lot of stuff.
 But what was so interesting and scary about the whole thing after LeMessurier found out about the problem and then how they had to fix it and keep things quiet and then.
 The next obstacle was that it was getting a little bit of publicity because the people would see lights, the welding torches in the building.
 Somebody called the New York Times and a New York Times reporter wanted to interview LeMessurier about it and the whole thing would have been blown.
 And then luckily for him and everybody else, the newspaper went on strike.
 All the newspapers in New York City went on strike the next day and he didn’t have to return the call and so he was able to keep things quiet again and evade that problem.
 And then the next and final problem was when they were, I guess, about 70% done a hurricane started coming up from, you know, from the South.
 And had this hurricane come much farther, you know, they would have had to notify people to evacuate.
 It would have been a panic, a disaster.

 Steve Silverman: The one thing that people don’t realize is that you know.
-I mean, having the tallest, I mean the Citicorp Tower at that time I think was a seventh tallest building in the world.
+I mean, having the tallest, I mean the Citicorp Tower at that time I think was the seventh tallest building in the world.
 Everybody has, you know, seen over and over again the pictures of the World Trade Center collapse.
 But this was actually going to fall over.
 It was going to be like dominoes, and it would just go building after building.

 Lee DeCarolis: Topple over just like you said.
 Right.
 So, they had Mayor Koch, developed in concert with the Red Cross, an extensive evacuation plan to get people out of the area for blocks and blocks.
 And you’re probably talking about, you know, hundreds of thousands of people and my goodness.
 Well, they were able to avoid that when the hurricane went out to sea.
 So that was the last problem and they were able to fix the building and keep it quiet for twenty years.